hanseuljun/ost-hmd-calibration/README.md

 - Hanseul Jun and Gunhee Kim.
 A Calibration Method for Optical See-through Head-mounted Displays with a Depth Camera.
 In IEEE VR 2016 [[pdf](https://github.com/hanseuljun/OST-HMD-Calibration/blob/master/vr2016_osthmdcalib.pdf)].

 ## Reference

-If you use this code as part of any published research, please acknowledge the following paper.
 ```
 @inproceedings{Hanseul:2016:VR,
 author    = {Hanseul Jun and Gunhee Kim},